Faisal-Alageel/Recommendation-Engine/README.md

 ## Instructions

 1. to clone this repo **with the data**, you need to run ` git lfs clone https://github.com/Faisal-Alageel/Recommendation-Engine.git `.
-2. Install the required dependencies, I suggest installing pandas, numpy, matplotlib, and surprise. for that I suggest using Conda package manager, creating your `Python 3.11` environment and installing surprise by runnning `conda install -c conda-forge scikit-surprise`.
+2. Install the required dependencies, you need to install pandas, numpy, matplotlib, and surprise.
+   for that I suggest using Conda package manager, creating your `Python 3.11` environment and installing surprise by runnning `conda install -c conda-forge scikit-surprise`.
 3. Run & explore `Recommendations.ipynb`